 Now lets say it's April 28.
 Trout season has been open for a few weeks and you have all day to fish, but you also want to spend some time on other things.
 When's the best time of day to fill your creel?
 We've long heard the stories of people getting up before dawn to go fishing, but during the early season, this might not be the case.

 As a general rule, the time the trout are biting is the time it will be most comfortable for you to be fishing.
 If the high temperature on a given day is 55 degrees, you'll probably have the worst luck around dawn and the best luck in the early afternoon when its warmest.
 But if it's late May and the high is supposed to be 85, by all means get up early, because the fish will be most active when it will be cooler.
+But in mid-summer it might be better to spend your time doing something else, like fishing for bass or rigging up your slackline set.

 Of course, the real factor here is water temperature, but just like the air, the water temperature will be coldest in the early morning and the warmest at mid-to late afternoon.
 Adjust accordingly.